Subscribe Today & Receive 15% Off

 Provides Vitamin D

 According to studies, vitamin D may reduce autism symptoms.
-For example, in a study(8), vitamin D3 supplementation helped improve signs and symptoms of autism in children.
+For example, in a study(10), vitamin D3 supplementation helped improve signs and symptoms of Autism in children.
 In addition, kids who took vitamin D supplements showed enhanced social awareness, cognitive awareness, and social cognition.

 Ergosterol, a form of plant sterol present in cultivated mushrooms and comparable to human cholesterol, is a precursor of vitamin D2.
-When exposed to ultraviolet light, fresh mushrooms are stimulated to interact with vitamin D2, which can originate from both natural and artificial sources.
+When exposed to ultraviolet light, fresh mushrooms are stimulated to produce vitamin D2.

-Sun-grown mushrooms receive UVB exposure, which increases the amount of vitamin D they contain.
-Lion's Mane and other mushrooms exposed to sunshine or ultraviolet radiation are excellent sources of dietary vitamin D2 because they have high levels of provitamin D2, a precursor to vitamin D.
+Sun-grown mushrooms receive UVB exposure, which increases their vitamin D content.
+Lion's Mane exposed to sunshine or ultraviolet radiation is an excellent source of dietary vitamin D2 because they have high levels of provitamin D2, a precursor to vitamin D. The vitamin D in mushrooms—Hericium erinaceus in this case—can be made part of a balanced diet, fighting mild symptoms of Autism.

 How To Take Lion's Mane For Autism?